GBuenaflor/01azure-aks-apimanagement/README.md

 terraform apply
 ```
 ----------------------------------------------------------
-## 2. Generate Lets Encrypt Certificate using CERTBot, use your Linux Ubuntu Machine
+## 2. Generate Lets Encrypt Certificate using certbot, use your Linux Ubuntu Machine